FAQs: Learn more about ARNUITY ELLIPTA and asthma

-- ARNUITY ELLIPTA does not relieve sudden symptoms.
+- ARNUITY ELLIPTA does not relieve sudden symptoms of asthma and you should not take extra doses of ARNUITY ELLIPTA to relieve these sudden symptoms.
 Always have a rescue inhaler with you to treat sudden symptoms.
 If you do not have a rescue inhaler, call your healthcare provider to have one prescribed for you.

 - Call your healthcare provider or get medical care right away if: